perticascatalin/Learning/DPML/mcsp.md

 The purpose of the paper and how we reach it:

-Section 2: Basics in Music Theory:
+Section 2: Music Theory Background:
 	- Melody, Harmony, Rhythm, Bass
 	- Representation, Musical Notes, Intervals, Scales, Chords, Arpeggios